Blue-banded bee fact sheet | Field of Mars EEC

 Scientific group – Blue-banded bees are insects in the order Hymenoptera.
 The common blue-banded bee is Amegilla cingulata in the family Apidae.

-Habitat – Blue-banded bees are found in bushland, parks and gardens across mainland Australia.
-Females nest in burrows in soft soil or clay banks, and sometimes in soft sandstone or crumbly mortar.
+Habitat – They live in bushland, parks and gardens across mainland Australia and nest in burrows in soft soil or clay banks (and sometimes soft sandstone or crumbly mortar).

 Where do blue-banded bees live?

-Blue-banded bees are found widely across mainland Australia and can be common in bushland, parks and gardens, especially where lots of flowers bloom through the year.
+Blue-banded bees are found widely across mainland Australia, excluding Tasmania and can be common in bushland, parks and gardens, especially where lots of flowers bloom through the year.
 They often do well in cities and suburbs because gardens can provide nectar and pollen across different seasons.

 You might spot them in sunny, sheltered places where there are plenty of flowering plants nearby and places to nest in soft ground or rock.
 Because they move very fast, the easiest time to notice them is when they hover and zip between flowers, sometimes pausing just long enough to drink nectar.